powsybl/powsybl-diagram/docs/network_area_diagrams/styleProvider/styleProvider.md

 The text node of corresponding voltage level gives a legend for the color shading, based on the selected given `LabelProvider` - the default being the voltage and angle.

 ## CustomStyleProvider feature
-Custom styles can be applied to bus nodes, branch sides, three-winding transformer legs and injections based on their IIDM identifiers.
+Custom styles can be applied to bus nodes, branch sides and three-winding transformer legs based on their IIDM identifiers.